f5devcentral/f5-agility-labs-nginx/docs/class8/module1/module1.rst

    - In UDF, Click on Access for the **legitimate traffic** VM and select WebShell

+      We will utilize the good.sh bash script in order to generate HTTP 1 traffic using **curl**, HTTP 2 traffic using **h2load** and using Python3 with route_guide_client to generate gRPC traffic.

    - At the CLI prompt start the good shell script

  .. code:: shell

     ./good.sh